 Homemade bread, is there anything like it?
 I absolutely love tearing off a piece as soon as it’s pulled out of the oven.
-But, what a pain to make it: kneading and waiting, kneading and waiting, kneading and waiting.
-It’s also a bit of a pain in that I currently live at almost 7,000ft.
+However, it can be a pain to make: kneading and waiting, kneading and waiting, kneading and waiting.
 That’s why I opt for this amazing No Knead Beer Bread.

 There are moments when I take my time and spend hours kneading, prepping and baking sandwich bread.
 At high altitude, those breads require so much more work and I’m not a big sandwich eater, so this bread is one of my go to’s if I need a quick, easy bread that requires little effort.

 No knead beer bread is a slightly heavier bread, very easy to make, and goes with soups, chowders or just some butter and jam.
 Even your novice baker can handle it.
-I tried it and haven’t gone back to any other easy bread recipe.
+I tried it and use this bread recipe frequently because of how easy it is to bake.